-Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing including Formula Ford, Formula 3, GP2 & Formula 1.
-Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket.
+Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing/sportscars including LeMans, Formula 3, GP2 & Formula 1.
+Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket and motorsport.

 Brian gained his PhD in sport psychology from the University of Southampton in 1998; and has trained and mentored many golf psychology practitioners over the last two decades.
 He is also trained in hypnosis and bereavement counselling.
 In 2010 he was awarded a Fellowship by the British Association of Sport and Exercise Sciences in recognition of ‘esteemed personal achievement, skills, knowledge and service to BASES and the sport and exercise science community’.

-Brian has an active Christian faith, enjoys Quentin Tarantino films, and is a lifelong Chelsea supporter.
+Brian has three daughters, has an active Christian faith, enjoys Quentin Tarantino films, and is a lifelong Chelsea supporter.